brandonbloom/test2/SPEC.md

 passes.

-There are helpers available in `test2.api.runners` to make it easy to find test-fns and turn them into test-results.
+There are helpers available in `test2.api.runners` to make it easy to find test-fns and turn them into test-results suitable for passing into the Reporter.

+If the Runner returns, its return value's truthiness is used to determine whether the test passed or failed.

 Runners are what you'd write if you want to make a lib that runs test concurrently, or watches for changes and re-runs tests as you save